-- 1. Board personnel shall notify the complainant and licensee, certificate holder, business entity or mobile dental permit holder by certified U.S. Mail when the following occurs: - a.
-A formal interview is scheduled, - b.
-The complaint is tabled, - c.
-A postponement or continuance is granted, and - d.
+- 1. The Board shall notify the Licensee, denturist, Business Entity or Mobile Dental Permit Holder by certified U.S. Mail when the following occurs: - a.
+A formal interview is scheduled, and - b.
 A subpoena, notice, or order is issued. - 2.
-Board personnel shall provide the licensee, certificate holder, business entity, or mobile dental permit holder with a copy of the complaint. - 3.
-If a complaint alleges a violation of the state or federal criminal code, the Board shall refer the complaint to the proper law enforcement agency. - B. The Board's procedures for complaints referred to clinical evaluation are: - 1.
-Except as provided in subsection (B)(1)(a), the president's designee shall appoint one or more dental consultants to perform a clinical evaluation.
-If there is more than one dental consultant, the dental consultants do not need to be present at the same time. - a.
-If the complaint involves a dental hygienist, denturist, or dentist who is a recognized specialist in one of the areas listed in R4-11-1102(B), the president's designee shall appoint a dental consultant from that area of practice or specialty. - b.
-The Board shall not disclose the identity of the licensee to a dental consultant performing a clinical examination before the Board receives the dental consultant's report. - 2.
-The dental consultant shall prepare and submit a clinical evaluation report.
-The president's designee shall provide a copy of the clinical evaluation report to the licensee or certificate holder.
-The licensee or certificate holder may submit a written response to the clinical evaluation report.
+The Board shall notify the Licensee, denturist, Business Entity, or Mobile Dental Permit Holder by U.S. mail or email when the following occurs: - a.
+The complaint is tabled, and - b.
+The Board grants a postponement or continuance. - 3.
+Board shall provide the Licensee, denturist, Business Entity or Mobile Dental Permit Holder with a copy of the complaint. - 4.
+If a complaint alleges a violation of the state or federal criminal code, the Board shall refer the complaint to the proper law enforcement agency. - B. The Board's procedures for complaints referred to Clinical Evaluation are: - 1.
+Except as provided in subsection (B)(1)(a), the President's Designee shall appoint one or more dental consultants to perform a Clinical Evaluation.
+If there is more than one dental consultant, the dental consultants do not need to be present at the same time.

+- a.
+If the complaint involves a dental hygienist, denturist, dental therapist, or dentist who is a recognized specialist in one of the areas listed in R4-11-1102(B), the President's Designee shall appoint a dental consultant from that area of practice or specialty. - b.
+The Board shall not disclose the identity of the Licensee to a dental consultant performing a Clinical Examination before the Board receives the dental consultant's report. - 2.
+The dental consultant shall prepare and submit a Clinical Evaluation report.
+The President's Designee shall provide a copy of the Clinical Evaluation report to the Licensee or denturist.
+The Licensee or denturist may submit a written response to the Clinical Evaluation report.